 Comprehensible Input and TPRS Author, Lecturer, and Teacher

 Ben Slavic is a nationally recognized Comprehensible Input (CI) and TPRS expert.
-He is the author of numerous best selling books and has given workshops and lectures to teachers all over the United States.
-Ben has helped thousands of teachers all over the world learn the most up to date CI and TPRS skills available.
+He is the author of numerous best-selling books and has given workshops and lectures to teachers all over the United States since 2007.

-He has twice been recognized by the U.S. Department of State as a Fulbright Teacher Exchange Ambassador and was recognized as a South Carolina finalist for the prestigious Rockefeller Award.
-Ben’s students consistently win state and national awards in competitions testing listening and reading skills.
+Ben has twice been recognized by the U.S. Department of State as a Fulbright Teacher Exchange Ambassador and was recognized as a South Carolina finalist for the prestigious Rockefeller Award.
+Ben’s students consistently won state and national awards in competitions testing listening and reading skills.

 One of Ben’s students, a ninth grader with no previous background in French except as an eight grade TPRS student, passed the Advanced Placement (AP) exam in French language with a score of 4, which according to the College Board means that the candidate is “highly qualified” in French.

-That score, according to Ben, is a “direct result of the vision, hard work, and leadership of the pioneers who worked so hard to create the TPRS method and are radically changing the concrete outcomes for language learners everywhere.
+That score, according to Ben, is a “direct result of the vision, hard work, and leadership of the pioneers who have worked so hard to align how we teach languages with the actual research and with the Communication standard, changing proficiency outcomes for language learners everywhere.”